ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 # Software

-The ESP32Arduino_WordClockVxxx.ino turns the Nano ESP32 and SK6812 or WS2812 LED strips into a Word clock with connection to a WIFI router and receives the time from a NTP server.
+The ESP32Arduino_WordClockVxxx.ino turns the Nano ESP32 and SK6812 or WS2812 LED strips into a Word clock with connection to a WIFI router and receives the time from a NTP server or a Timesender app.

 An **user manual** in Dutch and English can be found in this repository [here](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/tree/main/Manual-Instructions)

-The software can be controlled with Bluetooth on your PC, Android or iPhone/iPad/iMac using a BLE terminal app or with [this HTML web page](https://ednieuw.home.xs4all.nl/BLESerial/BLE_UART_Terminal.html).
+The software can be controlled with Bluetooth on your PC, Android or iPhone/iPad/iMac using a BLE terminal app or with [this HTML BLE terminal web page](https://ednieuw.home.xs4all.nl/BLESerial/BLE_UART_Terminal.html).

 Several designs can be selected before compiling.
 (If you have a word clockface plate, of course.)<br>
 Use a word clockface plate design [from this repository](WordPlateFrontCovers)  or use your own and adapt the position of the LEDs in the software.<br>